stake-usa/stake-us-promo-code/README.md

 ### **4\.
 HellaNew – Get $25 Stake Cash + 250,000 Gold Coins**

 If you’re looking for a **smaller, yet still valuable welcome bonus**, the **"HellaNew"** promo code grants **$25 in Stake Cash and 250,000 Gold Coins**.
 This offer is an excellent choice for beginners who want to test out Stake.us without committing to a larger bonus.
 The Gold Coins allow players to explore the platform’s slot games, table games, and Stake Originals, while the Stake Cash provides a chance to participate in sweepstakes and potentially win real-world prizes.

+## **How to Qualify for the Stake.us Promo Code Bonus**

+Before claiming the **Stake.us welcome offer**, let’s go over the key terms and conditions:

+*   The bonus is available **only for first-time players**, and you must verify your email within **48 hours** of creating your account to opt in.
+*   During registration, enter the **promo code SBRBONUS** to activate the offer—no purchase is required.
+*   You must be **at least 21 years old** and reside in an eligible state.
+Players from **Washington, New York, Nevada, Idaho, Kentucky, Michigan, Vermont, New Jersey, Delaware, West Virginia, Pennsylvania, and Rhode Island** are not eligible.
+*   To claim your bonus, you must **verify your identity** by submitting valid government-issued identification.
+*   To maximize the offer, **log in daily for 30 consecutive days** after signing up.
+Each day you sign in, you’ll receive **10,000 Gold Coins (GC) and 1 Stake Cash (SC)**, totaling **300,000 GC and $30 SC** if you complete the full period.
+*   A **3x playthrough requirement** applies before you can redeem **25 SC**, with a **1:1 SC-to-USD conversion rate**.
+*   **Stake Cash (SC) can only be redeemed** for cryptocurrency or other prizes.
+Ensure you have a **compatible digital wallet** before withdrawing, or your funds may be lost.
+*   The supported cryptocurrencies for withdrawal include **Bitcoin, Bitcoin Cash, Dogecoin, Ethereum, and Litecoin**.

+By meeting these conditions, you can take full advantage of the **Stake.us welcome bonus** and start playing with extra rewards!

 ## **How the Stake.us Bonus Code Offer Works**